Magnetic ground states for bent nanotubes: Introduction

-This work is divided as follows: in Section \ref{ThModel} we present the adopted theoretical model to describe the nanowire and to calculate the demagnetizing field; Section \ref{ThResults} brings the results and discussions; finally, in Section \ref{ThConclusions} the conclusions and prospects are presented.
+This work is organized as follows.
+In Section \ref{ThModel} we present the adopted theoretical model to describe the nanotube and to calculate the magnetic energy; Section \ref{ThResults} contains results and discussions; finally, in Section \ref{ThConclusions} the conclusions and prospects are presented.